SPARQL-Anything/sparql.anything/README.md

 ## Facade-X
 SPARQL Anything uses a single generic abstraction for all data source formats called Facade-X.
-Facade-X is a simplistic meta-model used by sparql.anything transformers to generate RDF data from diverse data sources.
+Facade-X is a simplistic meta-model used by SPARQL Anything transformers to generate RDF data from diverse data sources.
 Intuitively, Facade-X uses a subset of RDF as a general approach to represent the source content *as-it-is* but in RDF.
 The model combines two types of elements: containers and literals.
 Facade-X always has  a single root container.